ishine/MaAI/README.md

 <b>MaAI</b> is a state-of-the-art and light-weight software that can generate (predict) non-linguistic behaviors in real time and continuously.
 It supports essential interaction elements such as <b>(1) Turn-Taking</b>, <b>(2) Backchanneling</b>, and <b>(3) Head Nodding</b>.
 Currently available for English, Chinese, and Japanese languages, MaAI will continue to expand its language coverage and non-linguistic behavior repertoire in the future.
-Designed specifically for conversational AI, including spoken dialogue systems and interactive robots, MaAI handles audio input effectively in either two-channels (user-system) or single-channel (user-only) settings. 🎙️
+Designed specifically for conversational AI, including spoken dialogue systems and interactive robots, MaAI handles audio input effectively in either two-channels (user-system) or single-channel (user-only) settings🎙️
-Thanks to its lightweight design, MaAI operates efficiently, even exclusively on CPU hardware. ⚡
+Thanks to its lightweight design, MaAI operates efficiently, even exclusively on CPU hardware⚡

 The name <b>MaAI</b> is derived from the Japanese words <b>Ma(間)</b> or <b>Maai(間合い)</b>, which refer to the subtle timing and spacing that humans adjust using various modalities during interactions.
 The <b>AI</b> in MaAI literally stands for Artificial Intelligence, reflecting the aim to develop AI technologies related to these interactional dynamics.